WyattJia/WyattJia/README.md

 Aloha!

-My name is Wyatt Jia *(Chinese pinyin name:Jiǎ Wěichuān)* and the [Issues](https://github.com/WyattJia/WyattJia/issues) here are where I blog.
+My name is Wyatt Jia *(Chinese pinyin name:Jiǎ Wěichuān)* and the site [eventloop.live](https://eventloop.live/) here are where I logged my life.

 Glad to see you. 🙂